2025

 March 20th 2023

-She graduated with a MA in Nature-Culture-Sustainability Studies from the Rhode Island School of Design and an online MS in Biomimicry from Arizona State University in 2021.
-Furthermore, she was selected to join the 5th cohort of the Biomimicry Professional Program (Pro) where she received comprehensive training in how to translate lessons from the more-than-human world to human design.
+I hold an MA in Nature-Culture-Sustainability Studies from the Rhode Island School of Design and an online MS in Biomimicry from Arizona State University, graduating from the 5th cohort of the Biomimicry Professional Program (BPro) in 2021 and I am a first-generation student from Bucharest, Romania.

 Email: ai@alexandraionescu.com